todthomson/intro-to-linux-dotnetcore-docker/Part3.md

    DotNetCoreTestApp  Total: 1, Errors: 0, Failed: 0, Skipped: 0, Time: 0.134s
 SUMMARY: Total: 1 targets, Passed: 1, Failed: 0.
 ```

+Awesome!
+Now you know how to unit test your .NET Core project.

 ## _All right stop, collaborate and listen!_